spamegg1/reviews/README.md

 Here's my project: https://number-python.herokuapp.com/

-PLEASE PLEASE check out the source code of that page.
+Check out the source code of that page.
 It's beautiful!
 You'll never see HTML like that anywhere.
 I wrote it like I was writing nice, styled code in a proper programming language.
 In fact I wrote a Python script to generate the HTML code automatically from other text/script files.
 I FELT SUPER SMART!
 I automated stuff and nobody even taught me or told me to do it!

 Looking for options on an interactive Python console that can be embedded in a web page, I came across [Brython](https://brython.info).
 Not only it provided an easily embeddable fully functional Python console that had way more modules of the Python library and performed much better than any other alternatives, it let me write Python DIRECTLY INSIDE HTML!
 Bye bye JavaScript!
 No need for Flask or any other web framework either.
 Just straight up HTML.
 Everything is client-side, no server/user-login involved.
 You can see the Python scripts in the source code.
 Brython is SUPER SLOW on initial load (has to translate a large chunk of Python standard library to JS), but once loaded, there are no page-reloads afterwards (all client-side) so the interaction is fast.